pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

         After the object is created, `cert-manager` generates a `${cluster_name}-dm-master-cluster-secret` Secret object to be used by the DM-master component of the DM cluster.

-    - The DM-worker component server-side certificate
+    - The DM-worker server-side certificate

         ``` yaml
         apiVersion: cert-manager.io/v1alpha2